johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ----

-**Good seed sown in good soil, stimulated by sunshine and refreshed by rainfall produces dynamic growth and a good harvest**.
+**Good seed, sown in good soil, stimulated by sunshine and refreshed by rainfall produces dynamic growth, resulting in a good harvest**.

-![][mp-metaphor.png]

-Like maize plants:
+![][MetaphorSECONDDRAFT.png]

--	messianic communities need to be rooted in good ground that allows them to draw on vital, spiritual nutrients, stimulated by revelatory light and refreshed by the living water of the Spirit;
+Like maize plants, messianic communities need to be rooted in good ground where they can draw on life-giving spiritual nutrients (food), be refreshed by the living water of the Spirit and be stimulated by revelatory light.

--	strong roots will anchor messianic communities against destructive winds of false teaching and sustain them amidst the withering heat of trials, temptations and vocational responsibility.
+Strong roots will anchor messianic communities against the destructive winds of false teaching and sustain them amidst the withering heat of trials, temptations and vocational responsibility.

 Based on this metaphor, the Maize Plant Discipleship Syllabus is divided into three parts: